jasoncstone/socket.io.chat_example/README.md

 >* Share your improvements!"
 >

-I've added all features but the {user} typing feature, which I'm working on now.
+I've added all the listed features.
+I plan on improving the code for practice.